cloudmesh-community/book/chapters/iot/pi.md

         $ cd cloudmesh.pi
         $ sudo pip3 install .

-see how we do this in osx/linux can this be done on raspbery? if not document update from source with altinstall
+see how we do this in osx/linux can this be done on raspberry? if not document update from source with altinstall

 ### Install scientific Libraries